-A Bachelor of Science in Nursing (BSN or BSc) is a three- to four-year degree programme designed for registered nurses (RN) who want to upgrade to supervisory roles and be eligible for high-salary jobs.
-Programmes are offered with a combination of academic classwork and on-site clinical training.
+A Bachelor of Science in Nursing (BSN or BSc) is a three- to four-year degree program designed for registered nurses (RN) who want to upgrade to supervisory roles and be eligible for high-salary jobs.
+Programs are offered with a combination of academic classwork and on-site clinical training.

-A Bachelor of Science is awarded by universities to students who fulfil the requirements for an undergraduate academic programme.
-This degree qualifies a student to be a graduate and in turn, he or she is qualified for a career in his or her field of endeavour.
+A Bachelor of Science is awarded by universities to students who fulfill the requirements for an undergraduate academic program.
+This degree qualifies a student to be a graduate.
+In turn, he or she is qualified for a career in his or her field of endeavor.

 What is a Bachelor of Science in Nursing?

-Bachelor of Science in Nursing is an award for an undergraduate programme that equips nursing students with the right knowledge, competencies and experience relevant in providing patients with the necessary high standard healthcare.
-Given the award, students receive classroom instructions in form of lectures and laboratory research.
+Bachelor of Science in Nursing is an award for an undergraduate program that equips nursing students with the right knowledge, competencies, and experience relevant to providing patients with the necessary high-standard healthcare.
+Given the award, students receive classroom instructions in the form of lectures and laboratory research.

 Courses may be taken in health, natural and social sciences.
-Specific course titles may include an introduction to psychology, microbiology, general chemistry, anatomy and physiology.
-Some programmes are offered to qualify the students for different career paths such as becoming a registered nurse.
+Specific course titles may include an introduction to psychology, microbiology, general chemistry, anatomy, and physiology.
+Some programs are offered to qualify the students for different career paths such as becoming a registered nurse.

-The training undergone during the undergraduate programme will equip students with strong communication, critical thinking and problem-solving skills.
-They would also be able to pay attention to details and these skills can be useful, not only in their career life but every other aspect of their lives.
+The training undergone during the undergraduate program will equip students with strong communication, critical thinking, and problem-solving skills.
+They would also be able to pay attention to details.
+These skills can be useful, not only in their career life but in every other aspect of their lives.

 Why Get a Bachelors Degree in Nursing?

-Graduates with a Bachelor of Science in Nursing are hot cakes in the job market.
-As a result, obtaining a license to practice or becoming a registered nurse may not be optional for you, but a positive step towards your career advancement.
-You could become a family nurse practitioner, certified midwife, psychiatric nurse or any other career path in nursing.
+Graduates with a Bachelor of Science in Nursing are hotcakes in the job market.
+As a result, obtaining a license to practice or becoming a registered nurse may not be optional for you.
+However, it is a positive step towards your career advancement.
+You could become a family nurse practitioner, certified midwife, psychiatric nurse, or any other career path in nursing.
 There is an increased demand for nursing professionals abroad.
-With your certificate, you can practice in various employment opportunities like government agencies, community centres, hospitals, care facilities and outpatient offices.
+With your certificate, you can practice in various environments.
+Some of these include government agencies, community centers, hospitals, care facilities, and outpatient offices.

 Types of Nursing Degrees

-Not sure where to start your nursing career or you are wondering what next step to take towards your career?
+Not sure where to start your nursing career or you are wondering what next step to take toward your career?
 You ou might check this out:

-The fastest way to kick-start your nursing career is by obtaining a diploma in practical nursing and going ahead to obtain a license as a practical nurse.
-You will closely work with registered nurses and physicians in a range of healthcare settings, like the hospital, nursing homes, hospice and doctor’s office.
+Additionally, the fastest way to kick-start your nursing career is by obtaining a diploma in practical nursing and going ahead to obtain a license as a practical nurse.
+You will closely work with registered nurses and physicians in a range of healthcare settings, like hospitals, nursing homes, hospices, and doctor’s offices.

-Many nurses started as a licensed practical nurse (LPN) before deciding to advance their education and career.
+Many nurses started as licensed practical nurses (LPNs) before deciding to advance their education and career.

 With an associate degree in nursing, a student can become a registered nurse (RN) within two years.
 In many healthcare settings, registered nurses are the first line of care.

-Earning a bachelor’s degree in nursing is a big step towards becoming a registered nurse.
+Earning a bachelor’s degree in nursing is a big step toward becoming a registered nurse.
 After earning your bachelor’s degree and becoming a registered nurse, you could proceed to the next stage.

-There are three common specialities under the master of science in nursing and they include:
+There are three common specialties under the Master of Science in Nursing and they include: